 An emergency situation requiring financial assistance or an emergency loan is typically unexpected and requires immediate attention.
 Often, part of the immediate action includes paying for damages that may have occurred.
 Let’s say, for example, you’ve returned from vacation to find a leaking hot water heater.
 This isn’t a life-threatening emergency, but it does mean taking quick action to stop the leak, arrange a replacement and clean up the mess.
-The fix requires more than just paying for a new water heater.
+The fix may require more than just paying for a new water heater.
 It may involve replacing carpeting and drywall or repairing flooring that has had flood damage.
 Costs can add up quickly.
-The same is true for many other emergencies.
+The same may be true for many other emergencies.
 Fortunately, you have options in how to prepare for and deal with the aftermath of an emergency.

 How to deal with an emergency

 When emergencies happen, more than just money gets spent.
 Your time and attention are most likely focused on resolving the issue.
 Often, you’re not focused on costs, but mounting financial pressure can quickly become a sobering reality.
 Gaining access to money as soon as possible could be important.
 For those who’ve planned ahead and been able to build an emergency savings account, this may be the time to draw from it.
 For those who don’t have the savings, it could be the time to consider pursuing emergency loans that will help you get the money you need quickly with a streamlined process.